 Safety and evacuation

 Follow your disaster preparedness plan

 It’s important to continue to track not only the fire but the smoke.
-Smoke inhalation can be extremely dangerous to everyone but especially pregnant women, elderly and those with respiratory conditions.
+Smoke inhalation can be extremely dangerous to everyone but especially pregnant women, the elderly, and those with respiratory conditions.
 Continue to communicate the risks and keep constituents aware of dangerous smoke conditions.
 AirNow is one resource communities refer residents to when monitoring air quality during a wildfire (www.airnow.gov).

 In areas more prone to wildfires, consider working with state and local public health agencies to run pre-season PSAs to prepare residents so they understand how to mitigate their risk from smoke.
-Include safety measures for at-risk populations, such as people with heart or lung disease, older adults, children, pregnant women.
+Include safety measures for at-risk populations, such as people with heart or lung disease, older adults, children, and pregnant women.
 Source.